expectto/be/be_string/README.md

 func Only(option StringOption) types.BeMatcher
 ```
 Only succeeds if actual is a string containing only characters described by
-given options Only() defaults to empty string matching
+given options Only() defaults to empty string matching Only(Alpha|Numeric)
+succeeds if string contains only from alphabetic and numeric characters
+Available options are: Alpha, Numeric, Whitespace, Dots, Punctuation,
+SpecialCharacters TODO: special-characters are not supported yet

 #### func  Titled